 One of his friends from church called Pamela Jo at Lake Tahoe Wolf Rescue and she began reaching out to various sanctuaries and wolf rescue people.
 Doris Duncan, who runs Sonoma County Wildlife Rescue (SCWR) in Petaluma, CA, responded to Pamela Jo’s plea right away and told her that the two wolf-dogs could stay in her escape-proof otter pen for a short time.
 Although SCWR would soon need the otter pen for rescuing otters, Angel and Nazareth had a temporary home.
 Shana Larson from Auburn, CA, transported the wolf-dogs to the SCWR and they were cared for by Doris and her team of volunteers and staff for almost two months.

 Pamela Jo continued to search for qualified sanctuaries to permanently home Nazareth and Angel.
 The sanctuaries that responded to Pamela Jo could not take them, as most wolf-dog sanctuaries are inundated with large numbers of wolf-dogs.
 Being familiar with Wild Spirit Wolf Sanctuary’s ability to provide the best of care to innately wild canines, Pamela Jo contacted us.
 We agreed to temporarily place the two wolf-dogs in a 5,000 square foot off-site habitat until a habitat at the sanctuary opened up.
-The senior pair is now at Wild Spirit and doing well.
 Nazareth developed cancer in his left eye and it was successfully removed.
 Almost immediately after having the painful eye removed, he began allowing staff to pet him!
 He even went on his first leashed walks.
 We were glad to offer him the best life we could until he joined the Big Pack in the Sky.
 Angel went on to find a friend in another senior rescue, Nikki.